Beatrice Ensor: The New (World) Education Fellowship

-The second conference of 1923 was held in Montreux, Switzerland and there she met Professor Carl Jung whom she invited to speak at a meeting in London (where she introduced him to H. G. Wells), Emile Jacques-Dalcroze, Professor Franz Cižek and Alfred Adler.
+The second conference of 1923 was held in Montreux, Switzerland and there she met Carl Jung whom she invited to speak at a meeting in London (where she introduced him to H. G. Wells), Emile Jacques-Dalcroze, Franz Cižek and Alfred Adler.
+Conferences were held at Heidelberg (1925), Locarno (1927) and Cheltenham.

-In 1929 the conference was held in Kronborg Castle, Helsingör, Denmark and amongst the delegates and speakers were Maria Montessori, Rabindranath Tagore, Jean Piaget, Kurt Lewin, Adolphe Ferrière :fr:Adolphe Ferrière, Ovide Decroly, Helen Parkhurst, Pierre Bovet :fr:Pierre Bovet, A. S. Neill, Elisabeth Rotten, Franz Cižek, Dr Harold Rugg, Professor T P Nunn, and Paul Geheeb :de:Paul Geheeb.
+In 1929 the conference was held in Kronborg Castle, Helsingör, Denmark and amongst the delegates and speakers were Maria Montessori, Rabindranath Tagore, Jean Piaget, Kurt Lewin, Adolphe Ferrière, Ovide Decroly, Helen Parkhurst, Pierre Bovet, A. S. Neill, Elisabeth Rotten, Franz Cižek, Harold Rugg, Percy Nunn, and Paul Geheeb.